Table of Contents

 And you go back to the ‘normal’.
 Working out has become a mere wish.
 Not the reality you expected.
 And your body is just the same.

-You feel bad.
 Even a little depressed and angry about yourself at the same time.
 You blame your lack of motivation, of willpower.

-And it seems that you won’t ever be able to change your life, to get this body you dream of.
+It seems that you won’t ever be able to change your life, to get this body you dream of.

 Why did you fail?